brianjohnson555/HapticDisplay/README.md

 the list of ports `[port_A, port_B, port_C]` will correspond to the MINI switch racks A/B/C.

 #### Script terminology:
-The following terms are adopted for all functions/scripts:
+The following terms are adopted for naming variables/functions (my own personal conventions):

 - `array`= Numpy np.ndarray object.
 E.g. the variable `duty_array` is a np.ndarray of duty cycle values.
 - `list` = Python list object.
 E.g. the variable `duty_array_list` is a list of np.ndarrays of duty cycle values.